They are people we would never want to deal with, except watching them in movies.

 3 Movies about Old Criminals perhaps forgotten over the years that you absolutely must-see.

-Arrested and convicted of insignificant theft, the man then become famous in prison for continued violence against the guardians.
+Arrested and convicted of insignificant theft, the man straightaway becomes famous in prison for continued violence against the guardians.

-An impressive curriculum made of staff’s aggressions and kidnappings up to an inmate riot in Broadmoor Hospital in 1983.
+An impressive curriculum of crimes such as staff’s aggressions and kidnappings up to an inmate riot in Broadmoor Hospital in 1983.

 Unable to live according to common conventions in society, in contrast, glorified for his unstoppable ferocity.